AhmedLaiq34/HostForge/README.md

 ### Deployment Process

+1. **Start from the landing page**: Click "Start" to begin the deployment process
-1. **Fill out the form**:
+2. **Fill out the form**:
    - **Azure Location**: Choose the region closest to your users
    - **Environment**: Enter environment name (e.g., "production", "staging")
    - **Owner**: Your name or team identifier
    - **Storage Account Name**: 3-24 characters, lowercase letters and numbers only
    - **Website ZIP File**: Upload your static website

-2. **Click Deploy**: The system will:
+3. **Click Deploy**: The system will:
-   - Validate your inputs
+   - Validate your inputs in real-time
+   - Check system health and dependencies
-   - Create Azure resources
+   - Create Azure resources using modular Terraform
-   - Upload your website files
+   - Upload your website files with progress feedback
-   - Return a live URL
+   - Return a live URL with detailed deployment information

-3. **Access your site**: Use the provided URL to view your live website
+4. **Access your site**: Use the provided URL to view your live website

 ## Configuration